 Paul unmasked his opponents in verses 14-15.
 They were unregenerate imposters.
 They did not merely claim to be Christians but to hold the highest office of the church—apostleship.

 And no wonder!

 It is no wonder that people at Corinth pretended to be apostles; they came out of a deceptive satanic system.
 His system requires one to present himself as something he is not.
 That is the way to deceive followers.

 For Satan himself [emphatic] transforms [masquerades habitually] himself into an angel of light.

 These fake apostles presented themselves as genuine apostles, but they were emissaries of Satan.
-Satan disguises himself as an “angel of light,” whereas he was an angel of darkness.
-The archenemy is an arch deceiver.
+Satan disguises himself as an “angel of light,” whereas he is an angel of darkness.
+The arch-enemy is an arch-deceiver.
 He comes as an agent of virtue.

-The inference from verse 14 is that Satan has ministers, ministers of deception.
+The punchline from verse 14 is that Satan has ministers—ministers of deception.
 If Satan masquerades himself as an angel of light, it is not surprising that his servants masquerade as ministers of righteousness.

 it is no great thing if his ministers